Tabytha01/ToDoList/README.md

 This project is here to help anyone to organise and manage his/her task easily. you can add a task, delete task, and even set priority levels (High, Medium, Low).

-About This app to be both useful and visually, so it comes with a dark mode as it was requested, smooth hover efects, and continuous animated header , everything is saved in a brawser, so the task stick around even if you clode the page.
+I wanted This app to be both useful and visually, so it comes with a dark mode as it was requested, smooth hover efects, and continuous animated header, everything is saved in a brawser, so the task stick around even if you clode the page.

 This project helped me practice semantic HTML5, Tailwind css, and JavaScript basics like functions, conditionals, loops, and DOM manipulation.